carolxu369/IDS706-Individual-Project1/README.md

 ## Report

-For this pandas descriptive statistics script, I used the pandas, matplotlib, and seaborn libraries in python to read a “grade.xlsx” and calculated the mean, median, and standard deviation.
+For this pandas descriptive statistics script, I used pandas, matplotlib, and seaborn libraries in python to read a “grade.xlsx” and calculated the mean, median, and standard deviation.
 Then, I generated two plots as following.
+This is the link to my video demo for this project https://youtu.be/C3jt4oKo5Zs.

 - Mean: 76.94444444444444
 - Median: 85.0